 What is Gamification in Language Learning?

-In this post: We’ll discuss the importance of gamification in language learning for kids and how it’s revolutionizing Spanish learning games for children.
+In this post: we’ll discuss the importance of gamification in language learning for kids and how it’s revolutionizing Spanish learning games for children.

+From the Millennial’s Mario Kart and The Sims to modern day Minecraft and Fortnite, online gaming has been captivating kids for decades.
 Unlocking virtual worlds, earning rewards and ‘leveling up’ are motivational elements that gamify their experience and keep them returning to the game over and over again.

 Yet, arriving home to find your child gaming may not fill you with as much joy as, say, seeing them engrossed in a classic novel.
+In reality, many parents worry about the detrimental effects of online gaming on their kids and condemn it as ‘bad’ and a waste of time.

 Although ‘gaming disorder’ can be a negative consequence of excessive binge gaming, there are also a lot of myths that are now being debunked through research studies to show the many benefits of gamification for kids.